little-sharps/args/readme.md

 - Interfaces for most classes to allow for easy mocking
 - Auto-generated help document
   - Comes packaged with a console formatter
-  - Writing your own is as simple as implementing IHelpFormatter
+  - Writing your own is as simple as implementing `IHelpFormatter`
 - Out-of-the-box support for type conversion of all "simple" .NET types
 - Enum support, including flags support
 - Use existing TypeConverters for custom types
   - Can also implement a simple class for type conversion
   - Can also provide a lambda expression for type conversion
 - Ability to define default values if one is not provided
-- Attributes used from System.ComponentModel namespace whenever possible
+- Attributes used from `System.ComponentModel` namespace whenever possible
-- Available via [http://www.nuget.org NuGet] _comming soon_
+- Available via [NuGet](http://www.nuget.org) _comming soon_

 Example
 --------

-If [#standard_convensions] are used, then usage is extremely simple.
+If standard_convensions (see below) are used, then usage is extremely simple.
 Define a POCO to hold your command line argument values:

     public class CommandObject
 	{